Fellows Program

 The program starts with a 4-day intensive in-person retreat, then continues throughout the year with learning groups that meet monthly (Zoom and in-person) to deepen and apply learnings.
 Participants engage in candid dialogue in a confidential setting facilitated professionally, where they can drop the “spin” and salesmanship and speak openly about their biggest challenges.
 In the process, participants forge deep relationships they can rely for the rest of their careers.

-The Fellows program is overseen by LIT’s co-founder and world-class teacher Carole Robin.
+The Fellows program is steered by LIT’s co-founder and world-class teacher Carole Robin.
 Carole most recently served as the Faculty Director of the Interpersonal Dynamics for High Performance Executives Program at the Stanford Graduate School of Business (GSB).
 She received the MBA Distinguished Teaching Award for her work in numerous courses, including Interpersonal Dynamics – the most popular elective course at the GSB for over 45 years.
 She is the co-author of “Connect: Building Exceptional Relationships with Family, Friends and Colleagues,” based on the course, published by Penguin Random House and translated into 14 languages.

 See a complete list of Fellows Alumni, and select testimonials.